San Juan County Court Records

 NewMexicoCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewMexicoCourts.us are subject to the Terms of Service and Privacy Notice.

 San Juan County occupies the northwest corner of New Mexico, with Aztec as its county seat and Farmington as its largest city.
-The county’s judicial system operates through four tiers: the Eleventh Judicial District Court (which shares jurisdiction with McKinley County), magistrate courts in both Aztec and Farmington, a county probate court, and municipal courts in Aztec, Bloomfield, and Farmington.
-Together, these courts generate records spanning felony prosecutions, civil disputes, domestic relations matters, probate proceedings, and lower-level criminal and traffic offenses.
+The county's judicial system runs through four tiers: the Eleventh Judicial District Court (which shares jurisdiction with McKinley County), magistrate courts in Aztec and Farmington, a county probate court, and municipal courts in Aztec, Bloomfield, and Farmington.
+These courts together produce records covering felony prosecutions, civil disputes, domestic relations matters, probate proceedings, and lower-level criminal and traffic offenses.

-Individuals seeking San Juan County court records can approach the search through several channels.
-The clerk’s offices at each court maintain physical case files available for in-person inspection during business hours.
-The New Mexico Judiciary operates a statewide Odyssey Public Access portal covering district, magistrate, metropolitan, and municipal courts.
-Registered users can access more detailed records, including documents, through re:SearchNM.
-NewMexicoCourts.us may also help users find court case information across the state.
-Those unable to search online may submit a formal public records request through the judiciary’s IPRA request form or contact the relevant clerk directly.
+You can search for San Juan County court records through several channels.
+Each court's clerk's office keeps physical case files available for in-person inspection during business hours.
+The New Mexico Judiciary also runs a statewide Odyssey Public Access portal covering district, magistrate, metropolitan, and municipal courts.
+Registered users can get more detailed records, including documents, through re:SearchNM.
+NewMexicoCourts.us may also help you find court case information across the state.
+If you can't search online, submit a formal public records request through the judiciary's IPRA request form or contact the relevant clerk's office directly.

 How to Look Up a Court Case in San Juan County?

-The primary online tool for case searches is the New Mexico Courts’ Case Lookup portal, which draws from the Odyssey case management system.
-To search, select the appropriate court location (such as the Eleventh Judicial District Court or a San Juan County Magistrate Court), then enter a party name or case number.
-Results display case status, charges or claims, hearing dates, and filing history.
+Start with the New Mexico Courts Case Lookup portal, which pulls from the Odyssey case management system.
+To search, select the appropriate court location — such as the Eleventh Judicial District Court or a San Juan County Magistrate Court — then enter a party name or case number.
+Results show case status, charges or claims, hearing dates, and filing history.

 Steps for an Online Search